nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 /Instructions
 Step 1:
-	do cygwin64 as explained above.
+	install cygwin64 as explained above.

-Step 2:  INstall MS packages.
+Step 2:  Install MS packages.
 There is a file in MS.Installs with iso names.

 	For all of these packages, its recommended you first downloaded their iso files.
 	Just in case, you need to reinstall.
 Also downloading iso file then installing is faster then installing these packages onto your machine's directories, via web.

 	Install NET 3.0,4.0, 4.2 ( not 4.5 is only needed to do builds with VS2013)
-		First complete this build, with  2010
+		First complete this build, with  2010, then try 2012.
+LibreOffice is still working on releasing a 2013 build.
+		As far as I can tell, builds are good only for Windows 7 Pro.

 	Install MSBuild v 12
 	Install Framework SDKs 7.1 8.0 8.1 ( note 8.2 is for VS2013)